karishmagarikapalli/VirtualReality_Project_2/README.md

 # 2020: Survival
 ## Abstract
-The main idea of the game is to navigate through multiple levels of this game without catching COVID virus.
-A player enters each level outside of a building, with a mask on and fully sanitized.
-Once the game starts, the player has to navigate through a map to reach entrance of another building.
-As the player progresses through the level, they have to dodge various particles of viruses in the air (whose occurrence depends on how populous the environment is).
+The main idea of the game is to navigate through a terrain without catching COVID virus.
+A player enters the game at the begining of the terrain with a mask on and fully sanitized.
+Once the game starts, the player has to navigate through the terrain and reach a crossroad, at which a player can deciede if they want to choose a risky path or an easy path to reach the finish.
+As the player progresses through the terrain, they have to dodge various particles of viruses in the air (whose occurrence depends on how populous the environment is).
 In case they encounter a virus once, they lose their mask.
 When they encounter the virus again, they lose health points and eventually get infected (loose the game).
 The player can find sanitizer stations and masks along the way at a few places to restock and replenish their health.
-The end goal is for the player to reach the finish point with a mask on and with a threshold health level.
+The end goal is for the player to reach the finish point.

 ## Game Rules
-- Ojective of the player is to reach FINISH, from START, of the level with a mask on and threshold health
+- Ojective of the player is to reach from START to FINISH.
 - If the player loses health completely, game is lost
 - Player is presented with a map in very level and has to choose a path to navigate through
 - Every path has direction arrows to point the way for the player